susannagladh/technical_writing_portfolio/technical-product-documentation-pack/user-guide.md

 ## Reactivate a user

-Use this task when a previously deactivated user needs access again.
+Use this task to restore access for a previously deactivated user.

 ### Steps